 Once again, I have nothing to show for it, as it was not the official event, so no fancy shit to put up on my wall of fame, but so be it.

-(And also much like last year: if any vinegar-pissing nitwit suggests I actually didn’t cycle the Marmotte, because I didn’t start and finish in Le Bourg-d’Oisans, I will hunt you down and throw you off a cliff myself.)
+(And also much like last year: if any vinegar-pissing nitwit suggests I actually didn’t cycle the Marmotte, because I didn’t start in Le Bourg-d’Oisans and finish on the Alpe d’Huez, I will hunt you down and throw you off a cliff myself.)

-One additional problem stemming from the hernia induced back trouble, is that my L/R balance is off.
+There’s one additional problem stemming from the hernia induced back trouble that doesn’t help me and that is that my L/R balance is off.

 While I’ve worked hard to improve this balance during the endless training hours in my pancake flat backyard, the imbalance gets worse when I’m climbing.